 The Adjutant General”

-In July 1942, his parents received a second message about his status from the War Department.
+In July 1942, his parents received a second message from the War Department about his status.
 The following is an excerpt from it.

 “The last report of casualties received by the War Department from the Philippines arrived early in the morning of May 6.
 Through this date, Private Felix Flores had not been reported as a casualty.
 The War Department will consider the persons serving in the Philippine Islands as “missing in action” from the date of the surrender of Corregidor, May 7, until definite information to the contrary is received.